Look-alikes among contenders for French premiership

 Although the health reform was implemented, helping lower France's public deficit to the Maastricht treaty target of 3.0 percent of gross domestic product in 1997 to qualify to join the euro, Juppe was forced to back down on the pension plan and his authority never recovered.

-He was criticized for an arrogant tone, epitomized by his use of the cavalry phrase, "I am upright in my boots" to signify his conscience was clear when an investigative weekly revealed that Juppe and his son lived in subsidized Paris city housing.
+He was criticised for an arrogant tone, epitomised by his use of the cavalry phrase, "I am upright in my boots" to signify his conscience was clear when an investigative weekly revealed that Juppe and his son lived in subsidised Paris city housing.

 Praised by Chirac as "the best among us", Juppe lost a general election in 1997.
 He was later given a suspended prison term and stripped of his civic rights for a year for padding the Paris City Hall payroll with political cronies of Chirac.